A Decomposition Analysis of Diffusion Over a Large Network: Introduction

+Spurious diffusion caused by covariates has received attention in the literature.
+For example, \cite{Aral/Muchnick/Sundararajana:09:PNAS} attempt to distinguish influence-based contagion and homophily-based diffusion.
+They find that the peer influence is generally overestimated when homophily effect is ignored. \cite{Shalizi/Thomas:11:SMR} point out challenges arising from the confounding of social contagion, homophily, and the influence of individual traits.
+It is not hard to see that failing to condition on covariates that play a crucial role in network formation through homophily and individual's decisions would lead to bias in the measurement of diffusion.

-This paper develops a method of a decomposition analysis that can be used to gauge the significance of covariates in measuring diffusion.
+This paper's goal is to develop a method for a decomposition analysis that can be used to gauge the significance of covariates in measuring diffusion.
 The main idea is analogous to the idea of using a Hausman test to check the omitted variable bias in a linear regression model.
 Suppose that the parameter of interest is a coefficient in the linear regression model, and one would like to see whether there is any impact of omitting a subset of regressors on the estimated parameter of interest.
 For this, one can compare the two estimated parameters, one with all the regressors included and the other with a subset of regressors omitted, to see the role of the omitted regressors.

-In a similar spirit, in this paper, we would like to develop a decomposition analysis of the following form:
+In the same spirit, in this paper we define \textit{relational diffusion} $\Delta_S$ as follows:\footnote{I thank Peter Phillips for suggesting this terminology.
+Relational diffusion captures the cross-sectional dependence of outcomes that is either due to their diffusion caused by covariates which are related to each other causally or due to the non-causal cross-sectional dependence of covariates which influence the outcomes.}